 Experiment with ice or heat on your eyes.
 See which one works best to relieve the pressure.

-Wear polarized sunglasses or try out Theraspecs FL41 tinted lenses.
+Be proactive - wear polarized sunglasses or try out Theraspecs FL41 tinted lenses.

 Use a glare screen on your computer.